- Post Script -

 View of Ventnor from the Top Site

-Post postscript: On visiting St. Boniface 08.09.05 it was found that within the last year the main site had been further sub-divided by an additional wire fence which runs south from behind the former bungalow area near the main gate, parallel with and fairly close to the eastern wall of the Civil Aviation Authority building, then turns west behind it and turns a right angle again to return to the front fence.
-Thus the greater proportion of the former site is now a flattened U shaped area surrounding a much smaller NATS area, access to which is via a new pair of tall gates and a scraped roadway, which is the whiter line on the Google picture immediately to the west of the NATS section.
-In July 2006 work was in progress on dismantling an existing 27 metre tower which is to be replaced by a 35 metre one.
+Post postscript: On visiting St. Boniface 08.09.05 it was found that within the last year the main site had been further sub-divided by an additional wire fence which runs south from behind the former bungalow area near the main gate, parallel with and fairly close to the eastern wall of the existing building, then turns west behind it and turns a right angle again to return to the front fence.
+Thus the greater proportion of the former site is now a flattened U shaped area surrounding the much smaller presently used portion, access to which is via a new pair of tall gates and a scraped roadway, which is the whiter line on the Google picture immediately to the west of the used section.
+In July 2006 work was in progress on dismantling an existing 27 metre tower which was to be replaced by a 35 metre one.
 There is now little indication of the position of the old bungalow guardroom, although this most excellent Google Earth picture shows some scarring of the ground to the right of the grey car parking area immediately inside the main gates.
 The Type 80 modulator room is to the east immediately below the round building and R Block is the grey angled rectangle on the western edge.

 Google Earth picture of the topsite in 2005

-A few weeks afterwards the reason for this partitioning off of the Civil compound became clear.
+A few weeks afterwards the reason for the partitioning off of the used compound became clear.
 The old CH part of the site was sold by auction on the 11th.October by The Allsop Company for £61000 on behalf of site owners BT to persons as yet to be revealed.
 Details were available from www.allsop.co.uk

 The Isle of Wight County Press reported on the 14th.October 2005 that the auctioneer stated that the amount of interest had been surprising in view of the planning restrictions on the site.
 He expected that the new owner would maintain the site and wait for a change in planning policy.
 The site is outside the development envelope and is adjacent to a designated site of special scientific interest.
 In addition it is within an area of outstanding natural beauty and a designated site of importance for nature conservancy.
 The IW Council Planning team leader had told enquirers prior to the auction that it was highly unlikely the plot could be used for a residential development.
 A local environmental campaigner Dr. Paul Hatchwell called on the IW Council to make further designations to ensure the site's historical importance was maintained.